Recent Published Works

 Emilia Salvini dreams of marrying a man who loves music as she does.
 But in 18th-century Milan, being the 'second sister' means she'll likely be sent to a convent instead.
 Emilia's only hope is to prove her musical talents crucial to her father's quest for nobility.
 First, though, she must win over her music tutor, who disdains her simply for being a girl.
 Too late, Emilia realizes that her success could threaten not only her dreams for her future but her sister's very life.

 Playing by Heart is inspired by two amazing sisters who were far ahead of their time--one a mathematician, the other a composer.
 At its core, the novel is the story of two teens struggling to follow their true calling, even when it conflicts with their father's goals.
-It's a clean historical romance appropriate for ages 12 and up.
+This award-winning clean historical romance is appropriate for ages 12 and up.

 To read more about the novel, click here.

 Originally published by Candlewick Press in hardback only, Rosa, Sola is now available in paperback and ebook formats, and includes a new "Discussion Questions" section for classroom use.
 The paperback can be ordered directly here, and from most online booksellers.
 The Kindle version is available from Amazon, and the Nook version is at BN.com!
 Here's a summary of the story: